mystery-z/cli-chat-p2p/README.md

 ### How the packets will work:

-Hey guys Chris logging on here- notice we have a library (smoltcp) that handles TCP packets etc.
+So we have a library (smoltcp) that handles TCP packets etc.

 But there is a default-included package [std::net](https://doc.rust-lang.org/std/net/index.html) including some seemingly useful structs “TcpListener” and “TcpStream” which allow to both send and receive data with the option to deny/allow connections from a certain IP address.
 This seems adequate enough to build around, and to add on, this package actually HANDLES TCP IN ITS ENTIRETY as in it handles packet loss etc.